 You probably already do all of these things for yourself.
 So, you’re being a great example already!
 But, sometimes, kids need a little extra urging and motivation in this area.
 There are a couple of activities you can do in order to help them.
 For example, you may mention “germs” to your child and be met with a blank stare.
 Since germs are very hard to see, some people suggest putting pretty glitter on your child’s hand to symbolize germs.
 Then, you can have them wash their hands until the glitter is all gone.
 It will take a while to do that, just as washing all the yucky germs off your hands may take a while.
 But, in the end, your hands are clean and you can eat without being afraid!

 Here at Ivy Prep Early Learning Academy, your child’s safety is our main priority.
+We are dedicated to keeping your little ones comfortable and healthy.
 And we work to make sure they’re safe from harmful elements while helping to inspire learning in their hearts in minds.
-Through our learning programs, we help to further your child’s academic learning.
+Through our various educational programs, we help to further your child’s academic learning.
 But, we also work to motivate them in other areas of their lives.
 This includes social and emotional growth.
+Our goal is to work alongside you as a parent to keep your kiddos safe, healthy, and excited to learn!
 For more information about our programs, just speak with someone at one of our facilities!